 Taking the value of operating assets of $821 billion, adding non-operating assets of $79 billion, subtracting debt and non-controlling interests of $28 billion and $21 billion, respectively, we arrive at an equity value of $851 billion.
 And by also subtracting the small value of options granted to employees, it works out to a value of $313 per ADR.

-When we added Alibaba to the Junto portfolio on July 26, it was at a price of $191.81, suggesting a significant margin of safety.
+When I added Alibaba to the Junto portfolio on July 26, it was at a price of $191.81, suggesting a significant margin of safety.

 A Note on Position Sizing

 Members of Junto know that the Kelly criterion is an important part of my investment philosophy and how I size my investments.
 I would like to explain a bit of the process behind the Kelly criterion in terms of Alibaba.

 When I bought my shares, the purchase had a portfolio impact of 8.23%, meaning Alibaba weighted 8.23% of the portfolio at entry.
 It was a marginally larger position than my other Chinese holdings.
 But while I probably will not buy more of my other Chinese holdings, I might buy a lot more of Alibaba at the right prices.
 In fact, I would be willing to let Alibaba weigh 20-30% of the portfolio, should the right circumstances present themselves.